Ukraine's allies push back on a US peace plan seen as favoring Moscow

-KYIV, Ukraine (AP) — Ukraine’s Western allies rallied around the war-torn country Saturday as they pushed to revise a U.S. peace plan seen as favoring Moscow despite its all-out invasion of its neighbor.
-A top Ukrainian delegation prepared for direct talks with Washington and President Volodymyr Zelenskyy vowed Ukrainians “will always defend” their home.
+KYIV, Ukraine (AP) — Ukraine’s Western allies rallied around the war-torn country on Saturday as they pushed to revise a U.S. peace plan seen as favoring Moscow despite its all-out invasion of its neighbor.
+President Volodymyr Zelenskyy has vowed Ukrainians “will always defend” their home.

+A Ukrainian delegation, bolstered by representatives from France, Germany and the U.K., are preparing for direct talks with Washington in Switzerland on Sunday.

-The 28-point blueprint to end the nearly four-year war sparked alarm in Kyiv and European capitals, with Zelenskyy saying his country could face a stark choice between standing up for its sovereign rights and preserving the American support it needs.
+The 28-point blueprint drawn up by the U.S. to end the nearly four-year war sparked alarm in Kyiv and European capitals, with Zelenskyy saying his country could face a stark choice between standing up for its sovereign rights and preserving the American support it needs.

 The U.S. plan foresees Ukraine handing over territory to Russia, something Kyiv has repeatedly ruled out, while reducing the size of its army and blocking its coveted path to NATO membership.
 It contains many of Moscow’s long-standing demands, while offering limited security guarantees to Kyiv.